 - Learn everything you can about potential investors before meeting with them.

-- If you want to sell your company to pharma or other large business, attend conferences where these companies meet with biotech startups.
+- If you want to sell your company to pharma or another large business, attend conferences where these companies meet with biotech startups.

-- Once you have investors, involve them in your financial plan.
+- Once you have investors, involve them in your financial plans.

 Life Sciences/Biotechnology – Investor Conferences

-Life science startups often make vital connections with potential investors, strategic partners, or companies interested in acquiring technology at conferences specifically organized for this purpose.
+Life science startups often make vital connections with potential investors, strategic partners, and companies interested in acquiring technology at conferences specifically organized for this purpose.

 To learn more, try taking a look at these examples: